pure-escapes/business_reporting/README.md

 # execution steps for an example (test_report45)

-1. a file called `test_report45` was created on google drive
+1. a file called `test_report45` was created on google drive *with some* data in the first few cells
 1. the ID of the file was captured from the browser and was inserted into the configuration file `spread_sheet_specifics_for_test_report45.json`